farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 - Generics
 - Configuration in general
-- "context": either this meta is probably a good name for what I intend with FsSpec -->
+- "context": either this meta is probably a good name for what I intend with FsSpec

+I this misc examples might be good for the recap post.
+ -->